Everything Is Crab Beginner Guide: Your First Run, Step by Step

 2. One Ultimate is enough.
 You can only equip one Ultimate at a time, so taking a second Ultimate evolution before you’ve leveled the first is wasted weight.
 Same logic for Attack — two slots, no more.

-For a Social opener, the priority order we use is:
+For a Gregarious (Charm Stack) opener, the priority order we use is:

 PriorityPick

-1Any Charm Attack evolution (turns a regular enemy into an ally on hit)
+1Any Charm-on-Hit Attack evolution (turns a regular enemy into an ally on hit)

-2A Passive that boosts ally damage or duration
+2A Passive that boosts ally damage, duration, or count

 3One Movement evolution — disengaging matters once allies aggro the boss